 Why Are Drinks Important For Kidney Stones?

-Drinking…a lot…of fluid is the most important thing you can do to prevent kidney stones.
+Drinking adequate fluids and staying hydrated is the most important thing you can do to prevent kidney stones.
 The more fluid you drink, the more urine you make.
-This makes your urine less concentrated.
+This ultimately makes your urine less concentrated and can reduce the chance of stone formation.

 The more concentrated your urine is, the more likely kidney stones become.

 Nutrition is different for different kinds of kidney stones.
-But, drinking a lot of fluid is key to preventing kidney stones no matter what kind of kidney stone you have.
+However, drinking a lot of fluid is key to preventing kidney stones no matter what kind of kidney stone you have.
 (1)

 How Much Fluid Do You Need?

-Most people with kidney stones should drink enough fluid to make 2 liters of urine each day.
-(1)
+Most people with kidney stones should drink enough fluid to make 2 1/2 liters of urine each day.
+(1) All fluids “count” towards that goal.

-But, your fluid goals may be different.
-They could be higher if you live in a very hot climate or exercise a lot.
-They could be less if you have a small body size or have heart, liver or kidney failure.
+That said, your individual fluid goals may be different.
+They could be higher if you live in a very hot climate or exercise a lot, or be less if you have a small body size or have heart, liver or kidney failure.

 Ask your doctor how much fluid is right for you.